Axel Dreher

 Dreher is professor of international and development politics at the Ruprecht-Karl University of Heidelberg.
-He is responsible for the KOF Index of Globalization at ETH in Zürich and is editor-in-chief of the Review of International Organizations.
+He developed the KOF Index of Globalization at ETH in Zürich, is part of the team providing the Geocoded Official Development Dataset (GODAD) and is editor-in-chief of the Review of International Organizations.
+He is Co-Director of the Center for European Studies (CefES), Faculty Associate of AidData, Fellow of CEPR, CESifo, KOF, and the European Development Network, as well as a member of the German National Academy of Sciences Leopoldina.
+He is a first-generation academic.